stef/pwdsphinx/man/oracle.md

 recommended values is to use port 433 which is allowed by most firewalls while 2355 is not.

+`ssl_key` and `ssl_cert` must be specified, they point at a traditional TLS certificate and secret key file.
+It is recommended to not use self-signed certs, but to use certs that signed by CAs that are recognised widely by browsers and other TLS clients.

 `datadir` specifies the data directory where all the device "secrets" are stored, this defaults to "data/" in the current directory.
 You might want to back up this directory from time to time to an encrypted